 - correctly understood they are at least tacitly acknowledging that indeed “race is a social construction.”

 Now before any of these bloggers or the people who inhabit their comment streams jump in and crush me, I want to make clear that this is one reading of their posts.
-These comments apply to the main bloggers and not necessarily the commenters.
-Finally, since I am not a regular reader of these blogs, this may not be a new development.
+These comments apply to the main race and genetics bloggers and not necessarily to the comments.

 I wrote this post in response to links to my blog which I did not solicit.
 One was from the 2012 comment stream on Non-overlapping magisteria for the social and biological?
 The first part of the post is quite sensible.
 It seems as if Razib Khan is basically agreeing with a comment that states “I get the social science perspective that the socially constructed race is the category that is often much more ‘real’–it is the lived experience of everyone in that group.”
 To this long comment, and without wanting to take his words out of context, Khan says “this all sounds reasonable, and some of the points are of course factually correct (e.g., racial identity as it is lived is a real thing, irrespective of one’s genetic heritage).”
 However, at the end of the post Khan leads with the line “will social scientists stop citing ‘Lewontin’s Fallacy’ in the near future?” and goes on from there.
 This was the part that seems to have eventually led the comment stream over to my blog and to take my comments quite out of context.